 The child certainly has acute otitis media (AOM) and likely bullous myringitis.

 Acute otitis media (AOM) is an infection in the middle ear space.
 This is the space behind the tympanic membrane.
 The infection causes inflammation that causes the eustachian tube (middle ear drainage channel) to become closed.
 The closed eustachian tube combined with inflammation causes fluid build-up in the middle ear.
 This causes bulging of the eardrum and is quite uncomfortable.
 Bullous myringitis may be considered to be a severe form of AOM where there is blistering on the tympanic membrane.
 In this case, there does appear to be blistering developing in the central part of the tympanic membrane, the pars tensa.
 Bulging along the periphery of the membrane is clearly visible, consistent with AOM.
+The blistering of the tympanic membrane can result in a hemorrhagic bulla as in this example.

 Compare the images below.
 A normal ear, acute otitis media (bulging), and bullous myringitis (bulging with blistering).